 Payee Number Conversion Project Overview

-SSNs and ITINs will continue to be required to comply with the IRS 1099 reporting requirements and state warrant hold and offset statutes.
+SSNs and ITINs continue to be required to comply with the IRS 1099 reporting requirements and state warrant hold and offset statutes.
 Once a 2 TIN is converted, the association of the SSN/ITIN will always be maintained with its originally assigned 7 TIN.

-The conversion will not affect:
+The conversion did not affect:

 - TINs that start with a 1 followed by an Employer Identification Number (EIN) + check digit + mail code

 - TINs that start with a 3 (Comptroller-assigned TIN) + mail code

 For more information, please see Payee Number Conversion.